bjcull/bjcull.github.com/_posts/2017-10-18-identity-server-4-solution-architecture.md

 This is the only project that should be using the DbContext directly.
 Pretty much all API calls route directly to a service.

 **Pinch.Web**
 This is another ASP.NET Core MVC Application, but it contains only one route pointing at an Angular2+ application.
 It talks to Identity Server using Microsoft.AspNetCore.Authentication.OpenIdConnect.
-It fetches tokens from Identity Server, on the server side, and passes down the token to the Angular app using ViewComponent.
-This way, the refresh token is never exposed to the client and anyone sniffing an access_token will only have access until the token expires.
+It fetches tokens from Identity Server, on the server side, and passes down the token to the Angular app using a ViewComponent.
+This way, the refresh token is never exposed to the client and anyone sniffing an access token will only have access until the token expires.

 The important startup code here is: